About the entrepreneur part

 On the side I run a

 little small hosting company founded by myself called Alboweb.
-I host a large variety of sites like the @Simulise website and web application, this blog, some very small blogs, but some as big as >30k visitors per day and loads of other sites and apps.
+I host a large variety of sites like the @Simulise website, this blog, some very small sites, some as big as >30k visitors per day and loads of other sites and apps.

 We provide shared and managed hosting services on dedicated or virtual private servers.
 It is a great way to keep my sysadmin skills up-to-date and pet my ego when I look at our beautiful uptime reports 🤓.